Karen’s show at the Academy Center for the Arts

 Karen Bowden earned her Bachelor of Arts degree in Art Education at Ohio Wesleyan University and continued with post-baccalaureate work at the Tyler School of Art, Temple University, the University of California at San Francisco, and Randolph-Macon Woman’s College.

 In more than forty years as a professional artist, she has studied with such recognized artists as Carole Barnes, Christopher Schink, Alex Powers, Gerald Brommer, David Lussier, Don Andrews and Glen Bradshaw.
-She has taught in the public schools, adult education programs and, since becoming a resident of Lynchburg, at the Lynchburg Art Club and the Academy of Fine Arts.
+She has taught in the public schools, adult education programs and, since becoming a resident of Lynchburg, at the Lynchburg Art Club and the Academy Center of the Arts.

 My mother was an artist and a teacher just as her mother, too, was an artist and teacher.
 I continue in that tradition.
 I have found that nothing is more authentic and satisfying than giving expression to what I see by doing art and enabling others to do so as well.
 Just as creative eyes seldom see the same things in the same ways, different mediums yield a diversity of styles and possibilities for expression.
 So by painting with watercolor, oil, acrylic, or in mixed media I enjoy the freedom to explore, express, and experience an exciting variety of views and visions.